 But, it was the Hoysalas, who were in Belur, in Hassan district.
 They drove the Cholas from the Kannada area of Mysore and surrounding areas.

 After becoming independent, the Chengalvas rejected the Hoyasala rule.
 Pemma Veerappa was the first king to carve the word “Kodagaru ” (Kodavas) on the stone asanas.
 He called the region Kodagu.

 Bettarasa, the general of Hoysala King Ballala II, laid siege to Palpare Fort in 1174 AD.
 He then fought two battles against Changalva King Pemma Veerappa.

 Pemma Veerappa defeated the Hoysalas in the first battle of the Palser war.
 But in the second, Bettarasa defeated the Coorgs and made them his subordinates.

 When the Cholas were expelled from Mysore by the Hoysalas in the 12th century.
 Changalvas fought for independence.
 But they were subdued and became vassals of the Hoysala kings.

 Vijayanagara ruled them after the Hoysalas fell in the 14th century.
 During this period, Nanja Raja founded the new Changalva.
-It is the capital of Nanjarajapatna at the beginning of the 16th century.
+It was the capital of Nanjarajapatna at the beginning of the 16th century.

 Raja George was deposed from power on 11 April 1834 by Colonel Fraser.
 And on 7th May the state was annexed to the East India Company’s territory as Coorg.

 Having been deported to Vellore in 1852.
 The raja obtained permission to visit England with his favorite daughter, Gauramma.
 He wished to give a European education to her.

 On the 30th of June, she was baptized.
 Queen Victoria is one of her patrons.
 After her baptism, she married a British officer.
 In 1863, Vira Raja passed away and was buried in Kensal Green cemetery.

 The Coorg rebellion of 1837 is thought to be a rising of the Gaudas.